deepomicslab/SEAT/README.md

 ![SEClustering](https://raw.githubusercontent.com/deepomicslab/SEAT/main/readme_fig1.png)

 ### Run `SEAT.SEAT`
 This example shows the usage of `SEAT.SEAT`.
-The functionality of `SEAT.SEAT` is the same with `SEAT.SEClustering` except `SEAT.SEAT` automatically pruning the best cluster number `k` associated with the minimal structural entropy in the structure entropy agglomerative tree.
+The functionality of `SEAT.SEAT` is the same with `SEAT.SEClustering` except `SEAT.SEAT` automatically tuning the best cluster number `k` associated with the minimal structural entropy in the structure entropy agglomerative tree.

 ```Python
 from sklearn.neighbors import kneighbors_graph